 Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network not covered even in locations where there are no providers available that meet CMS requirements.
-Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance \$0 copayment for each one ground trip (in-network). \$0 copayment or 20% of the way Medicare-covered grows \$0 copayment for each one air trip (in-network). \$0 copayment or 20% of the way Medicare-covered air to the You pay these amounts un pocket maximum.
-All Medicare-ocket maximum. ne total cost for each one- und trip (out-of-network). e-way Medicare-covered ne total cost for each one- trip (out-of-network). til you reach the out-of- care-covered trips (in or
+Ambulance services Covered ambulance services, whether for an emergency or non-emergency situation, include fixed wing, rotary wing, and ground ambulance services, \$0 copayment for each one-way Medicare-cover ground trip (in-network). \$0 copayment or 20% of the total cost for each way Medicare-covered ground trip (out-of-network). to the nearest appropriate facility that can provide care only if they are furnished to a member whose medical condition is such that other means of air trip (in-network). \$0 copayment or 20% of the way Medicare-covered air to pocket maximum.